Rise-of-The-Rookies/trevor.com/README.md

-# Trevor - Transform Your Team's Productivity
+# 🧭 Trevor – Transform Your Team’s Productivity

-## Overview
+## 🚀 Overview

-Trevor is a comprehensive team productivity and workflow management application that gamifies your team's work experience.
-It combines task management, time tracking, team collaboration, and a rewards system to make work engaging and track progress effectively.
+**Trevor** is an all-in-one **team productivity and workflow management platform** that gamifies your work experience.
+It integrates **task management**, **time tracking**, **team collaboration**, and a **reward system** — helping organizations boost efficiency, accountability, and motivation.

-The platform supports multiple user roles (Owner, Admin, Supervisor, and Employee), each with tailored features and permissions.
-With real-time collaboration, attendance tracking, project management, and a gamified points system, Trevor helps organizations boost productivity while keeping teams motivated.
+Trevor supports multiple roles — **Owner, Admin, Supervisor, and Employee** — each with tailored tools and permissions designed to streamline workflow and enhance engagement.

+---

 ## Demo Accounts